gli94/pl_project/README.md

    ./sudokuGen
    ```

-   K ia the number of empty elements on the Sudoku board and N is the size of one side of the Sudoku board.
+In ```sudokuGen.c```, K is the number of empty elements on the Sudoku board and N is the size of one side of the Sudoku board.
+SRN is the square root of N. Currently, the code is set to generate 100 boards of given empty elements.
+To generate a different number of boards, K, N, SRN, the number of iterations and matrix size can be changed accordingly.